 The Minimum Food Expenditure Basket (MFEB) cost increased by over 27% since the beginning of 2022.
-The Government has put in place measures to limit the prices of local cereals and some basic necessities by reducing some taxes but without much effect, nor respect by traders.
-It also plans to assist more than 3.3 million people.
-The national lean season response plan assisted only 11% of the 1 million people targeted (World Bank funding).
-The WFP targets 1.7 million people with reduced rations of 50 to 75% depending on localities but reaches only 60% of intended beneficiaries.
-A USD 138 million net funding requirement was announced in July 2022 by WFP.
-In September, the rapid response capacities of ECHO's partners to displaced people were fully exhausted.
+The Government has put in place measures to limit the prices of local cereals and some basic necessities by reducing some taxes, without significant effect, nor respect by traders.
+It was expected to assist more than 3.3 million people.